susangrace909/Quiztopia/README.md

 Write conditional statements to determine wrong and right answers

-Use client-side storage to store high scores
+!!!Use client-side storage to store high scores

 Use GitHub Pages to publish the page to the web

+!!!!When answered incorrectly, time subtracted from clock